TV sizes and viewing distance

 Today's skinny, lightweight flat-panel TVs give you options: you can either go with a stand, or use a TV wall mount for on-wall placement.
 Wall-mounting saves considerable floor space and gives your home theater a nice, finished look.
 See our guide to wall-mounting your flat-panel TV for more detailed on-wall TV placement tips.

 You'll want to make sure you choose a stand or wall mount that's made to accommodate your TV's weight and size — an old coffee table may not be able to stand up to the weight of really big TVs — say, 65" or larger.
 Also, be sure that your TV is placed properly on your stand, and that it's balanced left to right, and front to back.
 If you have small children, wall-mounting your TV is a good way to reduce the chances of an injury caused by a TV tipping over.
-Another smart safety option is a TV safety strap.
+Or, if you're placing your TV on a stand or other furniture, a TV safety strap is a smart safety option.

 You'll also find detailed safety tips for wall-mounted TVs in our in-depth wall-mounting guide.